suryakchoudhary/EOS/CLASS/Commands.md

 - ssh pi@ipaddress_of_raspberry_pi : To access shell of raspberry pi in linux terminal and use "exit" to exit from raspberry_pi.

 - hostname -I : To view ip address and detail.

+# scp: Secure Copy

+- scp filename_to_be_copied pi@ip_add_of_pi:/loc/where/file/to/be/copied/in/linux : To copy data from linux to raspberry pi.